A real question is whether television is an effective medium for changing mainstream attitudes?

 Image: Wheechair user Tim McCallum on The Voice

-Does people with disabilities appearing on TV change attitudes?
+Does people with disability appearing on TV change attitudes?

-There has been some academic and general interest in improving the portrayal of people with disabilities.
+There has been some academic and general interest in improving the portrayal of people with disability.
 These have been looking at both the frequency of inclusion and how people are portrayed.

 There have been fewer studies specifically looking at television and disability, but there are more looking at other minority groups that show that inclusion on television can have an impact.